genomic-medicine-sweden/meta-val/README.md

 4. **de-novo assembly**

-   - This step performs de-novo assembly for TaxIDs containing a large number of reads.
+   - This step performs de novo assembly for TaxIDs with a number of reads exceeding `params.min_read_counts`.
 [Spades](https://github.com/ablab/spades) is used for Illumina reads, and [Flye](https://github.com/mikolmogorov/Flye) is used for Nanopore reads.
 The resulting contig files will be used as input for `BLAST`.

 5. **BLAST**